b97jre/RNAseqcourse/source/isoform-denovo.rst

 You can download all data using a webinterface from: https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/deNovo/data

+and put it in your working folder.

-Copy the files to your present working directory.
+You should now have two fastq files in your working folder.

 Programs used during the exercise